VinAIResearch/PhoBERT/README.md

 ## <a name="vncorenlp"></a> Using VnCoreNLP's word segmenter to pre-process input raw texts

 In case the input texts are `raw`, i.e. without word segmentation, a word segmenter must be applied to produce word-segmented texts before feeding to PhoBERT.
-As PhoBERT employed the [RDRSegmenter](https://github.com/datquocnguyen/RDRsegmenter) from [VnCoreNLP](https://github.com/vncorenlp/VnCoreNLP) to pre-process the pre-training data, it is recommended to also use the same word segmenter for PhoBERT-based downstream applications w.r.t. the input raw texts.
+As PhoBERT employed the [RDRSegmenter](https://github.com/datquocnguyen/RDRsegmenter) from [VnCoreNLP](https://github.com/vncorenlp/VnCoreNLP) to pre-process the pre-training data (including [Vietnamese tone normalization](https://github.com/VinAIResearch/BARTpho/blob/main/VietnameseToneNormalization.md) and word and sentence segmentation), it is recommended to also use the same word segmenter for PhoBERT-based downstream applications w.r.t. the input raw texts.

 ### Installation